 The region of influence for water resources is the project footprint of the Fallon Range Training Complex (FRTC) land assets (i.e., proposed acquisition and requested withdrawal) and any other area that could be directly or indirectly impacted due to any of the alternatives.
 For example, if a surface or subsurface hydrological connection exists between areas within the project footprint and outside of the project footprint, the waters outside of the footprint would be analyzed as part of the region of influence.
+This region of influence methodology is used for Bravo (B)-16, Bravo-17, Bravo-20, and the Dixie Valley Training Area (DVTA).

 There are no changes proposed to land withdrawal, training activities, public access, or construction on B-19.
 Therefore, B-19 is not discussed further and would be maintained as discussed in the 2015 Military Readiness Activities at Fallon Range Training Complex, Nevada Final Environmental Impact Statement (U.S. Department of the Navy, 2015a).